jaideep777/Flare/README.md

 on latitude/longitude/levels and time, along with smaller utility functions for printing data to an output stream.

-This library provides two features:
+This library provides the following features:

 1) Gridded Variables - Objects of this class include storage for gridded data along with meta-data, such as lat-lon